santtunurmi/santtunurmi/README.md

 ### Projects

-Minecraft Wall Calculator: This may seem like an odd little project, and it's not complex, I'll admit, but it was spawned from a genuine need for a program that did exactly that functionality.
+Minecraft Wall Calculator: This may seem like an odd little project, and it's not complex, I'll admit, but it was spawned from a genuine need for a programm that did exactly that functionality.
 After unsuccessfully trying to find one online, I simply coded it from scratch, when I had barely any coding experience.
 I still use it to this day.

 ### Certifications